tudu-rahul/copytrade/README.md

 # copytrade
-Copy trade code</br>
 This code places only credit spreads in all the accounts mentioned.</br>
 Please note, that this code does not guarantee profits in Options trading.
-Strategy is something that you need to figure on your own.
+Strategy is something that you need to figure out on your own.

 ## Table of contents
 - Installation and setup
 - Commands
-- Code

 ## Installation and setup
 This code is tested in a python3.11 and pip3.11